realm/FindOurDevices/README.md

 * The UI is less modern
 * The callout shown when pressing a marker/pin remains in the same place on the screen even when dragging the map or following a moving marker.
 * All pins use the same colors
-* When there is only one device or member on the map and you choose to view "All" markers, the map region is zoomed in to an impractical extent.
+* When there is only one device or member on the map and you choose to view "All" markers, the map region is too zoomed in.

 # Troubleshooting